PUGX/PUGXGeneratorBundle/Resources/doc/index.md

 This version of the bundle requires Symfony 2.3.
 For Symfony 2.2, please switch to 2.2 branch.

+A small note on branches and tags: version numbers are not necessarily consistent with Symfony ones.
+We know we should have started versioning by something like ``0.1`` or ``1.1``, but we cannot change that decision now, for compatibility issues.

 ## Installation

 1. [Download PUGXGeneratorBundle](#1-download-pugxgeneratorbundle)